 Infections caused by respiratory viruses in school-aged children are likely underreported, particularly because many children may be asymptomatic or mildly symptomatic.
 Wastewater monitoring of SARS-CoV-2 has been studied extensively and primarily by sampling at centralized wastewater treatment plants, and there are limited studies on SARS-CoV-2 in preK-12 school wastewater.

 Similarly, wastewater detections of influenza have only been reported in wastewater treatment plants and university manhole samples.
-New research published online on January 20, 2023, in Water Research presents the results of a 17-month wastewater monitoring program for SARS-CoV-2 (n = 2176 samples) and influenza A and B (n = 1217 samples) in 51 preK-12 schools.
+Research published online on January 20, 2023, in Water Research presents the results of a 17-month wastewater monitoring program for SARS-CoV-2 (n = 2176 samples) and influenza A and B (n = 1217 samples) in 51 preK-12 schools.

-Video presented to Houston Area School Districts
+Video to Houston Area School Districts

 Houston's Health Authority Dr. David Persse explains the benefits of the school district participating in the COVID-19 wastewater program.